JacekDubikowski/build-your-own-framework/readme.md

 The annotation processing is a process that happens during compile time.
 Javac compiler (maybe some other java compilers like [Jikes](https://en.wikipedia.org/wiki/Jikes)) can use one or more annotation processors during the compilation.
 The processing can be used for **generating** and **not modifying** files.
-Additionally, the processing allows one to do compile-time checks like checking if all fields are final and fail the compilation with proper message.
+Additionally, the processing allows one to do compile-time checks like checking if all fields are final and fail the compilation with the proper message.

 Annotation processors are written in Java and to be used during the compilation, however, the processor must be compiled before being used, so it cannot directly process itself.
 The build tools